Best Forex Brokers With Guaranteed Stop Loss 2021

 Guaranteed stop-loss — your stops are executed at the requested price level no matter what.

 Regular stop loss — your stops are subject to market volatility and best available price, execution not guaranteed.

 Does it really matter which stop loss to use?

-The answer is “Yes”, if a trader plans to trade during volatile markets (e.g. Non-farm payroll, other news releases), if high leverage is used, a traders chooses one of the volatile currency pairs, and/or if traders are unable to monitor their open positions on a regular (at least daily) basis.
+The answer is “Yes” if a trader plans to trade during volatile markets (e.g. Non-farm payroll, other news releases), if high leverage is used, a trader chooses one of the volatile currency pairs, and/or if traders are unable to monitor their open positions on a regular (at least daily) basis.

 A stop-loss order is part of the trading plan.
 It limits the loss, offering the chance to start a new trade while still having funds in the trading account.